Training Fair Models in Federated Learning without Data Privacy Infringement: FedFair: A Practical Solution

-Since both Algorithm~\ref{alg:fedfair} and its extension for the LCO problem implement the AGP algorithm, they have the same convergence behaviour as AGP~\cite{xu2020unified}.
-The hyper-parameters are set as $\alpha=0.05$, $\beta=0.05$ and $\gamma=0.001$.
+Since both Algorithm~\ref{alg:fedfair} and its extension for the LCO problem implement the AGP algorithm, they have the same convergence behavior as AGP~\cite{xu2020unified}.
+The hyper-parameters are set as $\alpha=0.05$, $\beta=0.05$, and $\gamma=0.001$.
 To prevent divergence in training, we reduce the value of $\alpha$ by $\alpha \leftarrow 0.1\times \alpha$ per $20,000$ gradient descend steps.

-\nop{ without infringing the data privacy of every client.
-FedFair protects the privacy of the private data owned by each client in a similar way as \cite{mcmahan2017communication, huang2020personalized, li2020federated}.
-Because there is no communication between the clients, and the cloud only knows $\nabla \hat L_i({\theta^k})$, $\nabla \hat D_i({\theta^k})$ and $\hat D_i({\theta^k})$ that are sent by each client $U_i$, thus the private data sets, as well as any information about the distribution of them, are not exposed. }

-\nop{ For both FedFair and LCO, the hyper-parameters of Algorithm~\ref{alg:fedfair} are set as $\alpha=0.05$, $\beta=0.05$ and $\gamma=0.001$.
-To achieve a better convergence behaviour, we gradually reduce the value of $\alpha$ }

-\textit{Does Algorithm~\ref{alg:fedfair} protect the privacy of the private data owned by each client?} Yes, it protects the data privacy of the clients in a similar way as \cite{mcmahan2017communication, huang2020personalized, li2020federated}.
-Because, in each iteration, there is no communication between the clients, and the information sent from a client to the cloud server only contains $\hat D_i(\theta^k)$, $\nabla \hat D_i({\theta^k})$ and $\nabla \hat L_i({\theta^k})$, which do not expose the private data sets of clients or any information about the distribution of the private datasets.
+Algorithm~\ref{alg:fedfair} protects the data privacy of the clients in a similar way as~\cite{mcmahan2017communication,huang2021personalized,li2020federated}.
+In each iteration, there is no communication between the clients, and the information sent from a client to the server only contains $\hat D_i(\theta^k)$, $\nabla \hat D_i({\theta^k})$, and $\nabla \hat L_i({\theta^k})$, which do not expose the private data sets of any clients or any information about the distribution of the private datasets.

+The overall time cost of Algorithm~\ref{alg:fedfair} scales linearly with respect to the number of clients, because every client conducts the same computational process and there is no communication between clients.
+Comparing to the classic federated learning~\cite{mcmahan2017communication} which does not involve the federated DGEO constraint, the major extra time cost introduced by the federated DGEO constraint is the time for each client to compute and communicate $\hat D_i(\theta^k)$ and $\nabla \hat D_i({\theta^k})$.
+Such extra time cost also scales linearly with respect to the number of clients.